 Why Do Criminals Use Bots and Botnets?

 Bots are computer programs designed to run autonomously.
-More importantly, they can automate repetitive tasks that would otherwise take too much time to perform manually.
+More importantly, they can automate repetitive tasks that would take too long to perform manually.

 Whenever fraudsters or cybercriminals need to replicate the same actions hundreds, thousands, or millions of times, they rely on bots or botnets (malware-infected computers linked together) to perform their dirty work.

 In terms of where these are located in the world, according to the Spamhaus Project, India currently leads with the number of botnets (665,710), closely followed by China and the US.

 What Kind of Attacks Can Bot Detection Software Prevent?